 Hawaii has all types of accommodations.
 From hotels to B&Bs, boutique accommodations, and apartments.
 If you're drawn to areas that are more touristy, you may prefer the beaches of Waikiki for resorts, or resorts on the Big Island or Kauai.

-Below are recommend accommodations from our solo female community.
+Below are recommended accommodations from our solo female community.
 For all other accommodation, click on the link below.

 In Honolulu, this 4-star hotel is only one block from Waikiki Beach.
 The staff are really friendly and welcoming.
 There’s an outdoor pool with a stunning view of Diamond Head, yoga classes, free filtered water and coffee in the lobby, as well as an onsite restaurant, and a gym.